Signs of Water Damage in Subfloors (Warning Signs of Hidden Structural Damage)

 When should professional evaluation be considered?

-Professional evaluation is recommended when structural movement becomes noticeable, soft areas expand, or visible rot appears.
+Professional evaluation is recommended when the floor feels spongy, soft areas expand, visible rot appears, sagging worsens, or the damaged area is near a toilet, tub, dishwasher, washing machine, or exterior door.
 Severe symptoms should be addressed promptly to reduce safety risks.

 One Comment